Lockx-Security/Lockx-Ethereum-Contracts/reports/TESTING_REPORT.md

 ## Executive Summary

-The Lockx smart contract system has been tested to achieve 87.19% branch coverage through 205 unit tests and 26,880 invariant test executions.
+The Lockx smart contract system has been tested to achieve **85.95% overall branch coverage** with **Lockx.sol at 90.54% branches** (exceeding the 90% target) through comprehensive unit testing and systematic branch targeting.
 The testing covers a dual-key architecture for digital asset storage, with swap functionality that allows direct transfers to external recipients.

 ### Test Coverage Areas
 - **Dual-Key Architecture**: Separation between wallet keys and lockbox keys